jurgenizer/cookie-consent-notice-c/README.md

 Code adapted from [GlowCookies](https://github.com/manucaralmo/GlowCookies) by Almoguera (2021).
 Typology adapted from Utz et al. (2019), who evaluated the GUI of six types of cookie consent notices in a series of online experiments.

+### Important:
+This code is for UI testing only.
+Actual cookie setting/rejecting/deleting functionality is limited.

 ### References:
 Almoguera, M. C. (2021).
 GlowCookies (Version 3.1.6) [Computer source code].
 GitHub. https://github.com/manucaralmo/GlowCookies